MicrosoftDocs/azure-devops-docs/release-notes/features-timeline.md

 ### Pipelines checks

 Customers prefer YAML pipelines over classic for builds (CI).
-However, for CD, we still have a large number of customers that use classic release management instead of YAML.
+However, for releases (CD), many customers have continued to use classic release management pipelines over YAML.
 The primary reason for this is the lack of parity in various CD features between the two solutions.
-Over the next year and more, we will invest in bridging this gap.
+Over the next year, we will invest in bridging these gaps.
 As a first step, we will focus on **checks**.
 Checks are the primary mechanism in YAML pipelines to gate promotion of a build from one stage to another.
-Here are the improvements that we will be making in this area:

 <table>
     <thead>